polymonster/pmtech/readme.md

 - Premake5 - All projects are configured using premake and are IDE agnostic.
 - ios project genetion - Simple script to copy ios files and fixup xcode to support ios projects.
 - Shader Compiler - FXC offline shader compilation.
-- Generic Shader Language - hlsl sm4 like shaders can be written, with a single file defining ps and vs main functions, a python script and some macros help porting between glsl and hlsl.
+- Shader Builder - A python script and some macros help porting from hlsl to glsl, JSON can be used to specify addition information such as depth stencil state or blend modes.
 A JSON metadata file is generated along with each shader program to provide reflection information to help generate d3d input layouts, gl vertex arrays and bind gl uniforms, uniform buffers and textures to the correct locations.

 **examples**